jspm/jspm-cli/README.md

 ### Implementing and using the jspm resolver

-The jspm resolver is provided as a library that can be installed.
+The jspm resolver API is provided as a library.
 This will be available at `npm install @jspm/resolve` on public release, but for now it is only available via the `jspm/jspm-resolve` GitHub project.

-Using the resolver plugins can be writed to integrate jspm resolution into any framework / tool.
+Using the resolver plugins can be written to integrate jspm resolution into any framework / tool.

 Parcel and Webpack resolver plugins still need to be done.
 If you work on this for any tools, please do share your work!